 What is Phosphorescence?

 When molecules absorb light and go to the excited state they have two options.
 They can either release energy and come back to the ground state immediately or undergo other non-radiative processes.
-If the excited molecule undergoes a non radiative process, it emits some energy and come to a triplet state where the energy is somewhat lesser than the energy of the exited state, but it is higher than the ground state energy.
+If the excited molecule undergoes a non-radiative process, it emits some energy and come to a triplet state where the energy is somewhat lesser than the energy of the exited state, but it is higher than the ground state energy.
 Molecules can stay a bit longer in this less energy triplet state.
-This state is known as the metastable state.
-Then metastable state (triplet state) can slowly decay by emitting photons, and come back to the ground state (singlet state).
-When this happens it is known as phosphorescence.

-• When light is supplied to a sample of molecules, we immediately see the fluorescence.
+Fluorescence is the emission of light by a substance that has absorbed light or other electromagnetic radiation while phosphorescence refers to the light emitted by a substance without combustion or perceptible heat.
+When we supply light to a sample of molecules, we immediately see the fluorescence.
 Fluorescence stops as soon as we take away the light source.
-But phosphorescence tends to stay little longer even after the irradiating light source is removed.
+But phosphorescence tends to stay little longer even after we remove the irradiating light source.